-Beirut: The death toll from an attack by Syrian rebels on a campaign rally for President Bashar al-Assad`s re-election bid has risen to 37, a monitor said today.
+Beirut: The death toll from an attack by Syrian rebels on a campaign rally for President Bashar al-Assad`s re-election bid has risen to 37, a monitor said on Monday.

 "The death toll from the Daraa attack has risen to 37," said Rami Abdel Rahman, director of the Syrian Observatory for Human Rights.